Shark Tank Statistics: 45.3% Female Entrepreneurs Secured Deals on Shark Tank

 Highlights of the Season

-3. Shannon Rose presented the Sharks with Springer, a business selling travel water bottles and bowls for the dogs.
+3. Shannon Rose presented the Sharks with Springer, a business selling travel water bottles and bowls for dogs.
 Lori Greiner identified the potential in the business, so she offered them help to establish the retail channels.

 Most successful industry